 Mandela’s house in the village is modest and contains souvenirs of his life since he was freed.
 Dominating one wall is an outsized portrait of himself and Graca.

-Loved by the people: The motorcade transporting Mandela's body passes through crowds of mourners gathered in the town of Mthatha on its way to Qunu
+by the people: The motorcade transporting Mandela's body passes through

-Loved by the people: The motorcade transporting Mandela's body passes through crowds of mourners gathered in the town of Mthatha on its way to Qunu
+crowds of mourners gathered in the town of Mthatha on its way to Qunu

 While Qunu thoroughly approves of the Prince of Wales, politicians – with the exception of Mandela – are not particularly popular among the 500 inhabitants.